Geovation/geovation.github.io/_posts/2020-09-30-my-geovation-experience.md

 My general role was to create projects using products from OS in order to test them, then review these projects by writing blogs, highlighting positives as well as improvements to their service.
 My first project was a fairly simple project to add park paths using Mapbox for OS’s Zoomstack product.

 I spent a large amount of my work testing features from the OS Datahub API, which was still in its trial version, and giving feedback before the official launch.
 The main challenge was to create effective hypothetical scenarios, in order to test the features accordingly.
-All these projects were added to the Geovation sandbox, which you can find here. [a link](https://geovation.github.io/sandbox/)
+All these projects were added to the Geovation sandbox, which you can find [here.](https://geovation.github.io/sandbox/)

 One of my favourite projects from the sandbox page was a coronavirus related project, showing the nearest secondary school to a hospital in the hypothetical case of hospitals getting full.